 Our five divisions are aggregated into one reporting segment.
-See Note 17 "Segment Information" to our consolidated financial statements included in Part II.
-Item 8 of this Annual Report on Form 10-K.
+See our consolidated financial statements included in Part II.
+Item 8 of this Annual Report on Form 10-K for the financial results and total assets of our one reporting segment and Note 15 "Segment Information" to our consolidated financial statements included in Part II.
+Item 8 of this Annual Report on Form 10-K for a discussion of our one reporting segment.

 Our even-flow, or continuous, construction methodology enables us to build and maintain an inventory of move-in ready homes that are available for immediate sale.
 We offer a set number of floor plans in each community with standardized features that commonly include upgrades such as granite countertops, appliances and ceramic tile flooring.
 Our homes are designed to meet the preferences of our target market of potential homebuyers and enable cost efficient and effective construction processes.
 We have developed a collection of home designs, which can be modified for local conditions and market preferences, and implemented across multiple communities to maximize efficiency.
-We maintained an average home completion time of approximately 45 to 60 days during 2015 and 2014; the homes closed during 2015 ranged from 1,100 to 4,000 square feet with prices ranging from the \$110,000's to the \$475,000's.
+We maintained an average home completion time of approximately 45 to 75 days during 2016; the homes closed during 2016 ranged from 1,100 to 5,000 square feet with prices ranging from the \$150,000's to the \$800,000's.

-We believe in 2016 and beyond, we will continue to focus on our target market of entry level homebuyers.
+We believe in 2017 and beyond, we will continue to focus on our target market of entry level homebuyers.
 Our townhome product in select markets will further enable us to offer affordable (well-priced) products in desirable locations.
-We expect that sales of Terrata Homes will represent less than 5% of our home closings through 2016.
+We expect that sales of Terrata Homes will represent less than 5% of our home closings through 2017.
 We expect to continue to utilize our even flow construction methodology in communities with homes at all of our price points and will maintain our focus on marketing complete or move-in ready homes with standardized features.
+We also plan to strategically pursue single-family rental buyers if the transactions meet or exceed our return hurdles and allow us to optimize our land investment.